-3.14 PUBLIC USES
+3.15 PUBLIC USES

 - (1) Public uses include educational, institutional, administrative, cultural and recreational facilities that are owned by a public authority, and public utilities such as natural gas, electricity generation facilities and transmission and distribution systems.
-Unless otherwise prohibited in this Plan, public uses shall be permitted in all land use designations subject to certain criteria: - (a) The site design, and the design of the buildings and structures must be in keeping with the character of the surrounding area and the use will not detract from the primary function of the area; - (b) Buildings and structures shall be subject to the policies of this Plan for Environmental Protection areas;

-- (c) Off-street parking shall be adequately provided; and - (d) The requirements of the implementing zoning by-law are satisfied. - (2) Notwithstanding Policy 1 of this section, electricity generation facilities and transmission and distribution systems are permitted in all designations, subject to any regulatory requirements for the utility involved. - (3) Public uses except electricity generation facilities as described above will be subject to site plan control. - (4) The Town of Deep River shall participate in discussions about the location of all electricity generation facilities and other public uses. - (5) Secondary uses, such as active and passive recreation, agriculture, community gardens, other utilities and uses such as parking lots and outdoor storage that are accessory to adjacent land uses, are encouraged on hydro corridor lands, where compatible with surrounding land uses.
+Unless otherwise prohibited in this Plan, public uses shall be permitted in all land use designations subject to certain criteria: - (a) The site design, and the design of the buildings and structures must be in keeping with the character of the surrounding area and the use will not detract from the primary function of the area; - (b) Buildings and structures shall be subject to the policies of this Plan for Environmental Protection areas; - (c) Off-street parking shall be adequately provided; and - (d) The requirements of the implementing zoning by-law are satisfied. - (2) Notwithstanding Policy 1 of this section, electricity generation facilities and transmission and distribution systems are permitted in all designations, subject to any regulatory requirements for the utility involved. - (3) The Town of Deep River shall participate in discussions about the location of all electricity generation facilities and other public uses. - (4) Secondary uses, such as active and passive recreation, agriculture, community gardens, other utilities and uses such as parking lots and outdoor storage that are accessory to adjacent land uses, are encouraged on hydro corridor lands, where compatible with surrounding land uses.
 However, a proponent should be aware of the primacy of the electricity transmission and distribution facilities and that secondary uses require technical approval from Hydro One Networks Inc.

-3.15 ACTIVE TRANSPORTATION
+3.16 ACTIVE TRANSPORTATION